Building a GenU (Generative AI Use Cases JP) v5.4 environment compatible with Claude Opus 4.6

 },

-Add the following to generative-ai-use-cases/packages/cdk/lambda/utils/models.ts.
+Add to generative-ai-use-cases/packages/cdk/lambda/utils/models.ts.
 This will make Claude Opus 4.6 selectable.
-Note that defaultParams reuses the definition from Claude Opus 4.5.
+Note that defaultParams uses the Claude Opus 4.5 definition.

 'global.anthropic.claude-opus-4-6-v1': {